nengoxx/ai-stuff/open-webui/README.md

 Tweaks to cap the context sent to non-ollama APIs.

+## routers

+Updated (post 0.5) tweaks and edits to the specified source files (inside open-webui/routers folder) for several functionalities.

-## apps
+## apps(pre 0.5)

-Tweaks and edits to the specified source files (inside open-webui's apps folder) for several functionalities.
+Tweaks and edits to the specified source files (inside open-webui/apps folder) for several functionalities.